pypy/pypy.org/posts/2024/07/toy-knownbits.md

     def abstract_eq(self, other):
         # the result is a 0, 1, or ?

-        # can only be known equal if they are both constants
+        # if they are both the same constant, they must be equal
         if self.is_constant() and other.is_constant() and self.ones == other.ones:
             return KnownBits.from_constant(1)
         # check whether we have known disagreeing bits, then we know the result